 For over 100 years, thousands of drivers, cyclists and hikers have used the Historic Columbia River Highway to access the Gorge’s most beautiful and popular destinations.
-In the past 10 years, historic highway traffic grew nearly 50 percent, increasing safety concerns and affecting the experience of visitors and residents.
+In the past 10 years, Historic Highway traffic grew nearly 50 percent, increasing safety concerns and impacting the experience of visitors and residents.

 - Reduce conflicts between Historic Highway users (cars, bikes, pedestrians) and reducing excessive delay/congestion within the corridor.

 - Reduce congestion, illegally parked cars and delayed emergency response/rescue due to congestion.

 - Identify sustainable funding sources for implementation.

 - Enhance safe and convenient opportunities for people walking, biking and taking public transportation to reduce congestion, increase public safety and enhance visitor experience.

 - Provide improved access for recreational and scenic enjoyment of natural and cultural resources adjacent to the corridor.